 'It's likely that local garden birds will peck at the fruit, so you may want to ensure candle drippings are removed regularly, but if you are looking to feed birds in winter, it's a great fall craft idea.
 Simply hollow out some apples, place candle wicks at the bottom of the hollow and pour in some wax.
 Leave to set and you're ready to go.'

 As with all our ideas, never leave burning candles unattended.

-2. Use paint to transform a room for fall
+5. Use paint to transform a room for fall

-'If you are looking for living room fall decor with a crafty feel, why not use paint tricks?' suggests Jennifer Ebert, Deputy Editor (Digital) of Homes & Gardens.
+'If you are looking for living room fall decor with a crafty feel, why not use paint tricks?' suggests Jennifer Ebert, Homes & Gardens' digital editor.
 'Use stencils or paint free-hand to introduce a living room feature wall idea that's unique to your home.